 Where: 181 Thompson St, New York, NY 10012

 Located in the heart of South Beach, MILA’s rooftop lounge will instantly transport you to the shores of the Mediterranean and Japan.
 Yes, both.
 The restaurant and mixology bar feature flavorful MediterrAsian dishes and a most vibrant atmosphere.

 Where: 1636 Meridian Ave, Miami Beach, FL 33139

-Inspired by the tavernas of Aegean coastal towns, Mandolin Aegean Bistro sets the stage for refined versions of Greek & Turkish cuisine.
-Taking over a restored 1930s-era home in the Design District, Mandolin and its open-air patio prioritizes simplicity, authenticity and quality—the best trifecta.
+Inspired by the tavernas of Aegean coastal towns, Mandolin Aegean Bistro sets the stage for refined versions of Greek and Turkish cuisine.
+Taking over a restored 1930s-era home in the Design District, Mandolin and its open-air patio prioritize simplicity, authenticity, and quality—the best combination.